Why Accepting Intrinsic Motivation Is Essential to Educating Our Twice-Exceptional and Gifted Learners

 Twice-exceptional and gifted (2e/gifted) children who struggle in school, whether it is academically or socially, often look like they do not want to learn.
-Adults believing that they have an intrinsic drive to learn is key to children succeeding both academically and socially.
+Adults are often confused until they understand how much a child’s intrinsic drive to learn is key to their success, both academically and socially.

 Just as most 2e/gifted kids will not eat something they do not choose (no matter how hard you bribe them!), many of us have found that they do not learn well if they cannot choose what, how, and when.
 They resist learning if it feels forced on them.
 This knowledge is often missing among those who subscribe to traditional schooling methods, and it is the reason that so many children are unhappy and failing in school.